Ob1bob/pose-classification/Preliminary experiments/README.md

 - <kbd>max_sample_images</kbd> generated images are written as flat arrays to a .csv file, enabling this option allows for sample images to be created additionally.
 - <kbd>max_sample_dataset</kbd> is the maximum number of class samples to be included in the generated dataset.

+_The following global arguments are also used in this script:_
+- <kbd>dataset_dir</kbd> path to the directory where the generated pose dataset is written to and read for training.

 </details>

 The 18 localised key points and confidence scores predicated using OpenPose are used to generate a image dataset.
 The data generation script transforms the XY-coordinates into a collection of seven different datasets that each incorporates a different form of data augmentation.
 All of the sets depict the same OpenPose joint mappings but in different formats within 32x32 image frame.